 The preparation of the Consolidated Financial Statements in accordance with IFRS requires the use of estimates and assumptions to be made in applying the accounting policies that affect the application of accounting policies and reported amounts of assets, liabilities, expenses and the disclosure of contingent assets and liabilities.
 The estimates and related assumptions are based on previous experience and other factors considered reasonable under the circumstances, the results of which form the basis of making the assumptions about carrying values of assets and liabilities that are not readily apparent from other sources.
-A summary of the Company's significant accounting policies and estimates under IFRS are to be found in Note 3 to the Consolidated Financial Statements.
+A summary of the Company's significant accounting policies and estimates under IFRS are to be found in Note 3 to the Consolidated Financial Statements for the year ended October 31, 2012.